 My teaching philosophy is focused on student-centered learning by using activities that allow them to leverage their individual curiosities and interests.
 Practicing student-centered learning also means recognizing individual differences in students for whom I create an inclusive and a welcoming learning environment by carefully considering how my students’ varied backgrounds and social identities shape their learning experiences.
 I incorporate the broader student-centered learning philosophy into three specific teaching goals: (1) critical thinking; (2) strong writing skills; and (3) interdisciplinary collaboration and communication.
 Students leave my classes with the ability to think critically about the intersections between social and racial justice issues and science, write clearly and cohesively, and work collaboratively across professions and disciplines.

 I use ample clinical examples derived from my own practice experience, as well as focus on introducing evidence-informed interventions and best practices with children and families.
 I am prepared to teach macro and micro/clinical social work, child development, community-based research with diverse families, as well as introductory and advanced methodological and statistical courses.
-I value teaching and supporting a diverse body of students and creating an inclusive learning environment.
+I am also prepared to teach across all levels: undergraduate, master's, and doctoral.
 I look forward to applying my student-centered learning philosophy and teaching goals to all my classes.

 Alex Lu, PhD Student, University of Michigan